facebookarchive/spark-state/README.md

 ### `GlobalCounterSignal`

 `GlobalCounterSignal` is a wrapper object for the <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/reactivemodule.scalarsignal/" target="_blank">`ScalarSignal`</a> class from the Spark AR API's <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/reactivemodule/" target="_blank">`ReactiveModule`</a>.
-However, the scalar value contained by the signal is synchronized globally across all peers in a multipeer effect.
+However, the scalar value contained by the signal is synchronized globally across all participants in a group effect.

 Additionally, it's possible to subscribe to a `GlobalCounterSignal` like you would with an <a href="https://sparkar.facebook.com/ar-studio/learn/documentation/reference/classes/reactivemodule.eventsource/" target="_blank">`EventSource`</a>: